Last updated on 26 May 2022

 (the number of reads that hit the disk because the desired data was not cached).

 .
-If the number is high and it decreases suddenly, it means that Aria had to flush pages to make room for new data.
-This could mean that Aria cache is not big enough.
+If, at any point in time, the number is high and it decreases suddenly, it means that Aria had to flush pages to make room for new data.
+This probably means that Aria cache is not big enough.

 Aria was conceived as a modern, crash-safe MyISAM.
 These engines are similar in many respects.

-MyISAM has a Key Cache, which is basically equivalent to Aria Pagecache.
-For each Aria status variable mentioned in this article, there is an equivalent MyISAM variables that gives us some information about the Key Cache.
+MyISAM has a Key Cache, which is almost equivalent to Aria Pagecache.
+The big difference is that, while the Pagecache stores both indexes and data, the Key Cache only stores indexes.
+For each Aria status variable mentioned in this article, there is an equivalent MyISAM variable that gives us some information about the Key Cache.

 If you use MyISAM on purpose, consider using InnoDB instead.
-There aren’t many good reasons to choose MyISAM instead.
+There aren’t many good reasons to choose MyISAM nowadays.
 That said, if you use MyISAM for a good reason, check if you can use Aria instead.
 It’s very possible you can’t, because Aria is sensibly slower on write.
-But, as a general rule, the least storage engines you use in the same server the better.
+But as a general rule… the least storage engines you use in the same server, the better.